ubirch/ubirch-avatar-service/README.md

 ### Version 0.3.17 (tbd)

-* add data import for remote environments like dev or demo (see `ImportTrackleRemote`)
+* refactored `ImportTrackle` to work with remote environments, too (e.g. avatar-svc running in dev or demo environment)

 ### Version 0.3.16 (2017-07-25)